 Laying the groundwork for an effective targeted small business marketing strategy.

-You know that you need a marketing strategy for your small business, but actually creating one can often be a daunting task, especially given the wide range of platforms.
+You know that you need a marketing strategy for your small business, but creating one can often be a intimidating task, especially when you consider the wide range of platforms.
 Before you spend countless hours drafting a marketing slogan, these three key steps can help guide your thinking toward a successful strategy that will work for your business and identify your niche in the marketplace, your target audience, and the most effective ways to reach customers.